byteblox-io/btc-mnemonic-encryptor/README.md

 1. **Load Content**: Paste encrypted text or load from file
 2. **Enter Credentials**: Use the same passphrase and password from encryption
-3. **Decrypt**: Click "🔓 Decrypt Content" to recover original mnemonic
+3. **Decrypt**: Click "🔓 Decrypt Content" to recover original seed phrase

 ### Security Best Practices